Xiaomi launches $10bn stock listing

 The decision to choose to list in Hong Kong is a boost for the territory.
 It has just changed its stock market rules to try and attract more tech firms as it competes against other markets such as New York and Shanghai.

 Besides smartphones, Xiaomi makes other internet-connected home appliances and gadgets, including air purifiers and rice cookers.
-Currently most of its profits come from internet services, and it has set up apps offering music and other entertainment like Chinese rival Tencent.
+Currently most of its profits come from internet services, and it has set up apps offering music and other entertainment, in a similar business model to that of Chinese rival Tencent.

 "We have changed how hundreds of millions of people live, and we will become a part of the lives of billions of people globally in the future," co-founder Lei Jun wrote in the prospectus for the flotation.